 In addition to the Introduction to Art/Music program, elective courses in music appreciation, choral, and instrumental are also offered.
 There are also many other venues for musically inclined students to hone their talents.
 The Ursuline Singers, Cantors, and Instrumental groups provide instruction and performance opportunities.

-The talented Sixth Grade String Class began the evening with selections that displayed excellent rhythm and impressed us with how much they have learned in just one year.
+At the 2018 Spring Concert, the talented Sixth Grade String Class began the evening with selections that displayed excellent rhythm and impressed us with how much they have learned in just one year.
 The fantastic Middle School Choir, under the direction of Music Department Chair Ms. Rosemary Rossi Kennedy '89, processed into the gym singing an upbeat Bora Maisha Life is the Best Gift.
 The gifted soloists featured in Songs of a Disney Princess received thunderous applause.
 They were Violet McCann-Anthony, Gianna D’Ambrosio, Devon Keane, Evelyn Gassman, and Katherine Timmons.

 The Ninth and Eighth Grade String Class treated us to a new arrangement of Amazing Grace which showed off their fine pizzicato and bowing skills, and highlighted soloist Mary Branley ‘21.
 The piece was arranged and directed by Mr. Mark Collins, a new member of our music faculty.